Spectrum, Bristol

 Spectrum is a five-storey modern office building in Bristol, England, designed by BGP Group Architects and completed in 1984.
 Located on Bond Street near Cabot Circus, the building is clad in reflective blue glass and aluminium frames in a style typical of 1980s British commercial architecture.
 Its stepped form was intended to reduce visual impact on adjacent listed buildings and reflect contemporary priorities in workplace design.
 The façade and massing of the building soon earned it local nicknames such as the Glass Palace, Glasshouse, and Yellow Submarine.
 Though regarded as bold and innovative at the time, its design has since attracted mixed critical reception.

 History

 The Spectrum building was developed between 1982 and 1984 on a site formerly occupied by 19th-century streets and buildings, including the Bunch of Grapes public house and the Stonehouse music venue.
 Initial redevelopment proposals emerged in the 1970s and underwent significant revisions owing to the site's inclusion in the Portland and Brunswick Square Conservation Area.
-Early schemes contained housing and hotel elements, but these were eventually replaced by a fully commercial scheme.
+Early schemes would have contained housing and hotel elements, but these were eventually replaced by a fully commercial scheme, which itself was originally intended to be clad in brick.
 The final design, approved after extensive consultation, features a five-storey all-glass curtain wall structure that steps down to three and four storeys along Pembroke and Gloucester Streets.